 When man first made moving images possible and later developed it into an art form with which he began to express his feelings and emotions and also tell stories, it was the closest we came in trying to replicate life.
-No other art form till then could even imagine coming that close to life as movies made possible.
-However, man did not stop at that and went on experimenting with the form which helped movies develop a language of their own and become an art form at par with music, paintings, storytelling – arts that have been around for centuries.
+No other art form till then could even imagine coming that close to us as movies made possible.
+However, we did not stop at that and went on experimenting with the form which helped movies develop a language of their own and become an art form at par with music, paintings, storytelling – arts that have been around for centuries.

 What we then tried to do is to go beyond replicating life to give a picture of how things might turn out in the future.
 We even tried to question the reality we see around ourselves and present an alternate version of the truth.
-Man started exploring such concepts since the early days of movies, with Fritz Lang’s ‘Metropolis’ (1927).
+Filmmakers started exploring such concepts since the early days of movies, with Fritz Lang’s ‘Metropolis’ (1927).
 In the movie, Lang tried to present a dystopic picture of the society where mankind has been segregated into two parts – the rich and powerful who live in a beautiful utopia, but underneath their city, the downtrodden dwell in bleak and unpleasant conditions.
 Lang’s a genius, and the movie is a testament to the fact that he was well and truly ahead of his times.

 Furthermore, Georges Melies’ 1902 movie ‘A Trip to The Moon’ also showcases how man began trying to re-imagine reality through movies.
 Thus, to quench your thirst regarding such films, we present a compilation of mind-bending movies.
 Here’s the list of really good mind-fuck movies on Netflix that are available to stream right now.

-16. Extinction (2018)
+20. Extinction (2018)

 Directed by Ben Young, this 2018 film stars Michael Pena and Lizzy Caplan in the leading roles.
 Pena plays a man called Peter who is subject to vivid and horrific dreams where he sees his loved ones are confronted by aliens who have invaded the earth.
 Worried, Peter visits a psychiatrist where he meets another man who is having similar dreams.
-The city is attacked that very day, and a string of events follow, which make us question what we have been seeing for so long.
+The city is attacked that very day, and a string of events follow, which makes us question what we have been seeing for so long.
 Peter also reveals secrets about himself which were totally unexpected when the movie began.
 ‘Extinction’ has some solid performances and an amazing revelation in the end, but it has been criticized for its formulaic nature.

-15. Buster’s Mal Heart (2017)
+18. Buster’s Mal Heart (2017)

 Academy Award winner Rami Malek played the protagonist in this 2016 movie which premiered at the Toronto Film Festival.
 Buster is a man who has been living in the mountains all on his own, but when the winter set in, he started breaking into homes to save himself from the cold.
 This makes him a target of the authorities.
 Buster, in the meanwhile, regularly connects to radio programs and tells them about an Inversion when the millennium turns.
 Buster also has visions where he sees himself atop a mountain and sometimes being lost at sea.
 As the story progresses, a deeper meaning of these visions comes to light and we understand exactly what Buster has been talking about.

-12. The Discovery (2017)
+16. The Discovery (2017)

 Is there an afterlife?
 Well, Thomas, the character played by Robert Redford in this 2017 movie, believes so and has also managed to scientifically prove this fact.
-Suicides tolls increase when people come to know they have a chance to lead a better life after they die.
+Suicide tolls increase when people come to know they have a chance to lead a better life after they die.
 In the meanwhile, his son Will meets a girl named Isla on a ferry and they visit Will’s father’s laboratory to explain to him the dangers his discovery is causing.
 There, they find out yet another invention made by their father.
 Will keeps seeing visions of a boy on a beach about which he talks to Isla.
 His father’s machine helps him understand that he is caught in a loop from which he needs to get out.
 The movie sees some great performances from Rooney Mara, Robert Redford, and Jason Segel.

 15. IO (2019)